lisushka/talks/README.md

-# Talks, Workshops, and Other Presentations
+# Talks, Workshops, and Other Content

 Hello!
 This repository is a source of truth for all of the presentations and workshops that I've given at public events.